FawadNL/rockstars/README.md

 ### How to run tests

-For running test cases there are spec file in every component and services to allow unit and e2e testing.
+For running test cases there are spec file in every component and services to allow unit testing.

 ### Deployment instructions

 For deployment of this app we can build app using command

 - ionic build --prod

-  Then there will be www folder created and that can be deployed to any hosting provider.
+Then the www folder is created and that can be deployed to any hosting provider.

 We can deploy as pwa for more please check official docs[https://ionicframework.com/docs/angular/pwa]